gnois/losty/README.md

   * a simple string, treated as is
   * an encoding function, such as json.encode(), which encodes the callable table as a cookie key/value object

-Response headers including cookies are accumulated and finally set into `ngx.headers`.
-Setting `ngx.headers` directly prior to the last handler return, shd also work as expected.

 ### Session